Tightening convex relaxations of trained neural networks: a unified approach for convex and S-shaped activations: Concave envelope proof

 .5cm \begin{lemma} The function $g$ defined as in Definition \ref{def:g} is concave in each region.
-Moreover, $g$ is the concave envelope of each region separately. \end{lemma} \begin{proof} Concavity in each region follows because $f$ is concave on $R_f$, $g$ is linear on $R_l$, and on each $R_i$ is the perspective of a concave function.\\
+Moreover, $g$ is the concave envelope of each region separately. \end{lemma} \begin{proof} For regions $R_l$ and $R_f$, the result is direct.
+For $R_i$,